Cyclomaniac758/f-pCodingChallenge/README.md

+This application prompts the user for coefficients to a quadratic equation, then plots the equation on a graph.
 The app has many bugs, but is a basic demonstration of a few hours work, with a new charts library I have never used before.

 To run this application